Meet Our Testing Team

 - Customers may choose expedited shipping for their mattress.
 In order to do so, they must contact Brooklyn Bedding by phone.

 - Shipping is free for standard-size mattresses, but custom orders may incur extra shipping charges.

 Trial Period and Warranty Details

-Trial Period and Guarantee: Brooklyn Bedding offers a 120-night sleep trial for both mattresses:
+Trial Period and Guarantee: Brooklyn Bedding offers a 120-night sleep trial for the Bowery Hybrid: